telerik/blazor-docs/integrations/unit-testing-with-justmock.md

 }
 ````

+## Additional Resources

+You can find a sample project about unit testing the UI of a Blazor app that contains Telerik UI for Blazor components in the following sample projects that also utilize bUnit:

+* <a href="https://github.com/telerik/blazor-ui/tree/master/testing" target="_blank">https://github.com/telerik/blazor-ui/tree/master/testing</a>.

-To read more about this specific scenario visit the <a href="https://www.telerik.com/blogs/unit-testing-blazor-components-bunit-justmock" target="_blank">Unit Testing Blazor Components with bUnit and JustMock</a> blog post.
+You can also visit the <a href="https://www.telerik.com/blogs/unit-testing-blazor-components-bunit-justmock" target="_blank">Unit Testing Blazor Components with bUnit and JustMock</a> blog post.